jimmindungu3/portfolio/README.md

 - [Footer](#footer)

 ## Introduction
-This portfolio is a web-based representation of James Ndungu's professional journey.
-It includes information about his background, skills, education, and a contact form for reaching out.
+This portfolio is a web-based representation of my professional journey.
+It includes information about my background, skills, education, and a contact form for reaching out.

 ## Navigation
 - **Home**: Overview of my profile.